arvindag/Misc-Docs/databasesTips.md

 #### Docker
 https://prakhar.me/docker-curriculum/ is a good starting document for docker and some examples using AWS and docker. https://blog.talpor.com/2015/01/docker-beginners-tutorial/ is also not bad.
 Some of the other good ones are http://blog.flux7.com/blogs/docker/docker-tutorial-series-part-1-an-introduction, etc.

+#### Cassandra
+When data is written to Cassandra, it is first written to a commit log, which ensures full data durability and safety.
+Data is also written to an in-memory structure called a memtable, which is eventually flushed to a disk structure called an sstable (sorted strings table).